According to Education Data Initiative, the average medical school debt for students is $234,597 (excluding undergraduate debt).

 Refinancing Loans

-Student loan refinancing means paying off one or more of your existing federal and private student loans with one new loan, which has one monthly payment.
+Student loan refinancing means paying off one or more of your existing federal and/or private student loans with one new loan.
+An advantage of refinancing student loans is that you’ll only have one monthly payment to make.

 If you refinance your student loans and get a better rate, you could choose a term that allows you to pay off the loan more quickly if you’re able to shoulder the payments, which should save you in interest.